appsinacup/godot-rapier-physics/README.md

 # License

 All code in this repository is provided under the MIT license.
 See `LICENSE` for more details and `THIRDPARTY.txt` for third-party licenses.
+This repo is a continuation of https://github.com/fabriceci/godot-rapier2d .